-The Company markets equity-index annuities, fixed rate annuities, a variable annuity and life insurance.
-In connection with its reinsured group life business, the Company also collects renewal premiums on certain accident and health policies.
-Premium receipts (after cancellations) by product category collected during 1999, 1998 and 1997 were as follows:
+The Company markets equity index annuities, fixed rate annuities, a variable annuity and life insurance.
+In connection with its reinsured group life business, the Company also collects renewal premiums on certain accident and health insurance policies.
+Premiums and deposits (after cancellations) collected in 2000, 1999 and 1998, by product category were as follows: